 If symptoms and extended abdomen persist for several days, then it is not bloat.
 It is likely parasites which can consume nutrients, leaving goats feeling very hungry.
 It is best to regularly worm goats to ensure they do not have parasites.

-What Not to Do (Laundry Detergent)
+How Not to Treat Goat Bloat (Laundry Detergent)

 Under no circumstances should you give your goat laundry detergent if you suspect bloat!